umr4nlp/umr-guidelines/guidelines.md

 | <span class="smallcaps">`extent`</span>      | measurement phrase                                                                                             | he ran **seven miles**                                                                                                     |
 | <span class="smallcaps">`other`</span>       | this role can be used when an annotator is unsure of which role is appropriate                                 |                                                                                                                            |

-Table 5: UMR Non-lexicalized roles
+Table 9: UMR non-lexicalized roles
 </div>

-These general semantic roles can be categorized based on the types of events with which they occur, shown in Table 6.
+These general semantic roles can be categorized based on the types of events with which they occur, shown in Table 10.
 Some participant roles express the external cause of an event; these can occur with many semantic classes of events.
 Similarly, the “circumstantial” type semantic roles can occur with a wide range of